-Participants who are on an arm that completes at Analysis Stage 1 and therefore does not continue to Analysis Stage 2, are able to be re-screened and considered for re-randomisation to an arm if continuing in the trial.
+Participants who are on an arm that completes at Analysis Stage 1 and therefore does not continue in Analysis Stage 2 after the decision point, are able to be re-screened and considered for re-randomisation to an arm if continuing in the trial.
 This can only be after a 6-month period from trial arm closure and 6-month washout from last trial treatment dose.
 At this point, they will be considered a new screening participant and repeat the process described in section 3.6.

-Participants are not able to re-randomise if their arm has not been closed and follow-up continues.
+Participants are not able to re-randomise if they withdraw or if their arm has not been closed and follow-up continues.